Akabane in Tokyo

 Top:

-Akabane Station - the commercial center of the district with many shopping facilities
+Akabane Station - The commercial center of the district includes many shopping facilities and the best bars in town.

 Festival & Events (dates can change without notice)